toddcf/skywatcher/README.md

   - Make input fields taller.
 - FORECAST.HTML:
   - Make input fields taller.
-- Remove all code that is no longer used -- including entire Bootstrap folder.
+- Confirm that Bootstrap folder is no longer used -- and remove it.
-- Add mobile responsiveness.
-  - Nav:
-    - Toggle dropdown.
-    - jQuery window resize.
 - UI:
   - Pressure: Add comma placeholders.
   - Temperature: No decimal places.